Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 ??? failure "Know issue: Irrelevant output"
     At the moment of writing of this documentation page, this command actually returns a lot more output, referring to completely irrelevant extensions.
-    This is a bug in the HPE-Cray-provided version of Lmod
+    This is a bug in the HPE-Cray-provided version of Lmod.

 ### module avail